onetep-devel/documentation/keywords.rst

 sets convergence tolerance for CG routine

-The keyword specifies the convergence tolerance on the sum of the n TDDFT excitation energies.
+The keyword specifies the convergence tolerance on the sum of the n TDDFT excitation energies.
 If the sum of excitation energies changes by less than :ref:`lr-tddft-cg-threshold` in two consecutive iterations, the calculation is taken to be converged.

 .. note::
    :collapsible: closed